ghostflare76/guesthouse-example/README.md

 Consider following batch jobs :

-Step  : Read CSV files from folder A, process it uppercase character B, write it to folder C. “READ-PROCESS-WRITE”
+Step  : Read CSV files from folder A,
+          process it (Converted to uppercase to lowercase)  B, Make XML and write it to folder C. “READ-PROCESS-WRITE”

 ## General Informations